-Matthew has a track record of work in comparative contexts, particularly in the United States where he has worked for the United States Congress and for the Global Leadership Project at Boston University; and the Netherlands, where he has worked for the National Police of the Netherlands and Utrecht University.
+Dr Laing has worked on these issues both within Australia and overseas, particularly in the United States where he has worked for the United States Congress and for the Global Leadership Project at Boston University; and the Netherlands, where he has worked for the National Police of the Netherlands and Utrecht University.

 To learn more about the kinds of research coming from the Faculty of Arts please visit: http://artsonline.monash.edu.au/research/